 It can be achieved only through a disavowal of what surrounds you.
 To be at peace with yourself within a troubled world: that, by contrast, is an honourable aspiration.
 Neoliberalism has brought out the worst in us.
 We tend to perceive our identities as stable and largely separate from outside forces.
 But over decades of research and therapeutic practice, I have become convinced that economic change is having a profound effect not only on our values but also on our personalities.
 Thirty years of neoliberalism, free-market forces and privatisation have taken their toll, as relentless pressure to achieve has become normative.

+If you’re reading this sceptically, I put this simple statement to you: meritocratic neoliberalism favours certain personality traits and penalises others.
+There are certain ideal characteristics needed to make a career today.
 Kalkulierter Wahnsinn.
 Wie EU-Kommission, Bundesregierung und IWF Europa in den Ruin treiben.
 Im Kampf um die Zukunft Griechenlands und der Eurozone sind die Masken gefallen.
 Immer deutlicher zeichnen sich die hässlichen Konturen eines Europas ab, das seine demokratischen Hüllen abstreift.
 Die „Verhandlungen“ der letzten Wochen und Monate haben unmissverständlich gezeigt, wer im europäischen Haus das Sagen hat, wer die Bedingungen diktiert, wer der Souverän ist.

 Die Bevölkerungen Europas sind es nicht.
 The Exit from Capitalism has Already Begun.
 However, despite many accusations of heresy, Gorz remained remarkably true in his social and economic criticism to the Marx of the Grundrisse, a book to which Jean-Marie Vincent introduced him in 1959.(1) In the words of Finn Bowring, his works of the 1980s and 1990s present “an understanding of capitalism as a system of hetero-regulation which aggressively de-civilized human beings, undermining their ability to look after themselves and meaningfully navigate through the social, economic and technological environments in a life-enhancing, self-determining way” (Bowring 2008: 53).

 It is this understanding that he was still developing in his last major work of socio-economic theory, L'Immatériel.
 Connaissance, valeur et capital (2003), which will be published next year in English translation by Seagull Press.
 The Hidden Cost of Privatization.
 While the business of business is business, the business of government is not.
 This piece points out that while there may be a role for public-private partnerships, not only are the cost savings doubtful, but their effect on the ends of government are extremely worrisome.

 Public-private partnerships conflate public and private interests, and in conflicts between them, the private interests win out.
+In the End of Laissez-Faire, Keynes posed what has become a central task of our time: determining the “agenda” of government, what it should do and not do.
+We must distinguish, as Keynes puts it, the “technically social services” from the “technically individual” ones.
 Life’s Economy is Primarily Based on Collaborative rather than Competitive Advantage - Resilience.
 Inequality’s Dead End—And the Possibility of a New, Long-Term Direction - Non Profit News For Nonprofit Organizations.
 This article is from NPQ’s Spring 2015 edition: “Inequality’s Tipping Point and the Pivotal Role of Nonprofits.”
 It is easy to be distracted by what passes for economic news these days, focused as it is on short-term fluctuations and assurances of recovery and revitalization.
-The simple truth, however, is that year by year, decade by decade, life in the United States is steadily growing ever more unequal.
-Gar Alperovitz: If you don't like capitalism or state socialism, what do you want?

-That’s precisely what the influential German-born British economist, statistician, Rhodes Scholar, and economic theorist E. Basic Income’s Third Wave.
+For the numerous readers who asked: "But what can we do? " after reading my "10 reasons to smash capitalism," here are ten ways we can build a better economic system: Finally, a breakthrough alternative to growth economics – the doughnut.
+So what are we going to do about it?
+This is the only question worth asking.
+Buddhist Economics: How to Start Prioritizing People Over Products and Creativity Over Consumption.
+Basic Income’s Third Wave.
 Emanzipiert Euch! - Daniela Dahn über die Rückeroberung der Demokratie.
 Oskar Lafontaine: Let’s develop a Plan B for Europe!
 By Oskar Lafontaine (pictured) Many in Europe had put great hopes in the election of Alexis Tsipras as Greek Prime Minister.
+Reclaiming the Commons.

 The United States is full of everyday commons management systems such as public libraries, the Internet, blood banks, and parks.
+Although commercial intrusion into previously public or “common” space is widespread, new efforts to preserve and expand what is held to be in the public domain have emerged in recent years.
 Tool-bk-reclaim-commons.pdf.
 Kontext TV - Das unabhängige Nachrichtenmagazin.
 Kontext TV - Das unabhängige Nachrichtenmagazin.
 The History and Evolution of the Commons - Resilience.
 Building a New Social Commons - Resilience.
 InclusiveEconomy TDC Web.
 Public-Common Partnerships: Building New Circuits of Collective Ownership.
 From Platform to Open Cooperativism - Resilience.
 Cooperative Economics: Replacing a Capitalism in Collapse.
 Public Banking Institute.

 Post-Capitalist Entrepreneurship: B Corps and Beyond.
 RegenVillages.
 Municipalist Syndicalism: Organizing the New Working Class - Resilience.
 Is America Ready for a Municipalist Movement? - Resilience.
 Tribes Create Their Own Food Laws to Stop USDA From Killing Native Food Economies.
 Local Food and Self-Governance Ordinance.
 How Community-Led Rights of Nature Initiatives Are Protecting Ecosystems - Resilience.
 Owning Our Future EXCERPT.
 Grassroots Movements, Degrowth and ‘New Economies’ The Spanish Robin Hood.
 Community-Wealth.org: Wealth-Building Strategies for America's Communities.
 Poverty and Inequality are created - /The Rules.
 The Currency of Localism - Resilience.
 From Mobility to Community Building: Rethinking the Future of State DOTs - Resilience.